tbrowder/nwflug/Computer-Tech-NWF/computech19/my-presentations/src/03-intro2coding.md

 ## Computer programming

-A definition:

-+ Computer programming is the process of writing instructions that get executed by computers.
+**Computer programming** is the process of writing instructions that get executed by computers.
 The instructions, also known as code, are written in a programming language which the computer can understand and use to perform a task or solve a problem. [edX]

 ## General